 Authentication fails if the topology maximums are exceeded.
-All HDCP Transmitters check to see if the KSV of any attached device is found in the current revocation list, and, if present, the authentication fails.
+The top-level HDCP Transmitter checks to see if the KSV of any attached device is found in the current revocation list, and, if present, the authentication fails.
 The HDCP Transmitter verifies the integrity of the current revocation list by checking the signature of the system renewability message (SRM) using the Digital Content Protection LLC public key.
 Failure of this integrity check constitutes an authentication failure.